LubhawanP/Assignment2/README.md

 -----------------------
 ### Question 2
 #### Searching using arrays (60 points + 20 points extra credit)
 You are given a input file with n+1 rows.
 The first line has a non-negative integer that indicates a count of the input numbers in the file 'n' and the remaining 'n' rows have an input integer each.
-As a first step, write C++ code to compactly insert these numbers into a binary tree implemented as an array.
+As a first step, write C++ code to compactly insert these numbers into a binary search tree implemented as an array.

 * a) You are also given a separate _query_ file with m+1 numbers, one per line.
 The first line has a non-negative integer that indicates a count of the numbers in the file 'm' and remaining 'm' rows have a query integer each.
 Write an efficient C++ code to search for each number in this query file within the binary tree by performing:
   1. an in-order traversal, and